HRLTY/DenseFace3D/README.md

 Usage:

-the program will use your webcamera in default.
+the program will use your webcamera by default.

 You can specify a video file as the first command line argument.